osmhpi/Prellblock/README.md

 ```

 The permission file is a `yaml`-file containing all necessary permission informations to be applied onto the target account.
 Reading rights can be specified as white- or blacklist.
 They refer to one or more accounts.
-Futhermore you can define white- or blacklists for specific keys that either can or must not be read.
+Furthermore you can define white- or blacklists for specific keys that either can be read or must not be read.
 For its structure, see the example below (all fields can be ommitted resulting in that field being left unchanged):

 ```yaml